 Discovering how and where your YouTube videos are watched

 Because YouTube pulls a lot of profile data, it’s easier to get a lot of information inside of MavSocial.
-You can identify what percentage of your audience is male or female, from what country your audience is coming, what devices they use to watch your video, and how they found your video in the first place.
+The social media analysis in MavSocial allow you to identify what percentage of your audience is male or female, from what country your audience is coming, what devices they use to watch your video, and how they found your video in the first place.

 If you find any inconsistencies between who’s watching your videos and who you want to watch your videos, clearly it’s time to make some changes.